rschristopher/ischristtrue.com/src/modern-views/free-will.md

  a seed of semi-Pelagianism, be it Arminianism or Molinism or whatever the -ism.

+This is necessarily true because the five points of Calvinism (TULIP) are true from the divine will of God, that is, from the transcendent, and not the particular of human rationality.
+Rationality itself is contingent upon this same transcendent will of God, and while we can *make sense* of TULIP through transcendent categories, we cannot apply it to particulars, say, to your own prayer life (other than as a reminder of God's absolute sovereignty).

+This is in fact what it means for Christ to be the mediator between the high and the low, between fallen man and God the father -- because He is unifying the particular (man's will) with the transcendent (divine will).

 Resolving this reactionary cycle requires Christ.
 The revealed truth is the unification of the truths of monergism (of irresistable grace) acted out in the truths of synergism.
 Traditionally this is what is meant by orthodox synergism.